 - Control of simple grammatical structures.
-Errors occur when attempting complex structures. - Limitations in vocabulary make it difficult to deal fully with the task. - Pronunciation is intelligible but occasional mispronunciations put an occasional strain on the listener. - Noticeable pausing, false starts, reformulations and repetition. - Uses only simple cohesive devices.
+Errors occur when attempting complex structures. - Punctuation and spelling is mostly accurate.
+Errors do not impede understanding. - Limitations in vocabulary make it difficult to deal fully with the task.
+Errors impede understanding in most of the text. - Uses only simple cohesive devices.
 Links between ideas are not always clearly indicated.